The Taking of Pelham One Two Three (1974 film): Music

 The score, composed and conducted by David Shire, "layers explosive horn arrangements and serpentine keyboard riffs over a rhythm section that pits hard-grooving basslines against constantly shifting but always insistent layers of percussion".
 Shire used the 12-tone composition method to create unusual, somewhat dissonant melodic elements.

 The soundtrack album was the first CD release by Film Score Monthly and was soon released by Retrograde Records.
 The end titles contain a more expansive arrangement of the theme, courtesy of Shire's wife at the time, Talia Shire, who suggested that he end the score with a more traditional ode to New York.

 Release

 The Taking of Pelham One Two Three was released to theaters on October 2, 1974.

 Critical reception

-The film holds a 98% score on Rotten Tomatoes, based on 44 reviews and a weighted average of 8.3/10.
+The film holds a 98% score on Rotten Tomatoes based on 44 reviews and a weighted average of 8.3/10.
 The site's consensus reads: "Breezy, thrilling, and quite funny, The Taking of Pelham One Two Three sees Walter Matthau and Robert Shaw pitted against each other in effortlessly high form."

-The film was well received by critics.
-Variety called it "a good action caper", but "the major liability is Peter Stone's screenplay, which develops little interest in either Matthau or Shaw's gang, nor the innocent hostages", who are "simply stereotyped baggage".
-Although the trade paper complained that the Mayor was "played for silly laughs", it called Shaw "superb in another versatile characterization".